Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an extremely skilled and experienced person in your field I am confident that I will be an ideal candidate for this opportunity.
+I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and experienced person in your field, I believe I would make the ideal choice for this opportunity.

-I thank you for considering my application.
-I am looking forward receiving your feedback.
+Thank you for taking the time to consider my application.
+I am looking forward to hearing from you.

 Sincerely,